HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {# TODO - this figure description should be described more #}

 Next.js, is the most popular, mostly served by Cloudflare, Vercel, and AWS.
 Most of Gatsby's sites use Netlify, AWS, and Cloudflare.
 Nuxt.js sites preferred to be served by Cloudflare, AWS, and Netlify.
-Hugo mostly uses Netlify, and Jekyll as no surprise mostly on GitHub.
+Hugo mostly uses Netlify, and it's no surprised that Jekyll is used mostly on GitHub.

-{# TODO - I did not understand the last sentence, is the comma used correctly? #}

 On the following graph we show the relative split of CDNs used for popular CDNs: